Many people picture New York City as a place for young professionals or people who enjoy the hustle and bustle of a big, loud city.

 There are thirteen public elementary schools, four combination middle and high schools, and one high school in Harlem.
 Despite the many public schools, more than a third of kids in Harlem attend charter schools.

 In addition to Central Park on the neighborhood’s southern border, there are many other parks and playgrounds for kids to play on.
 The parks are scattered throughout the neighborhood, so there will be one close by your home, making it easy for your kids to play outside.

 The one downside to Harlem is the higher rate of crime compared to the rest of the borough.
 The average crime rates are higher than the city averages as well.
 The crime does depend on what area of Harlem you are in, so you can find safe areas for you and your family.

-There are great neighborhoods in New York to raise a family.
-You should consider education, safety, cost, and nearby family friendly activities when choosing a place to live with your family.
+There are great neighborhoods in the Big Apple to raise a family.
+You should consider education, safety, cost, and nearby family friendly NYC activities when choosing a place to live with your family.

 The seven neighborhoods in this article are some of the best in New York for families, and you and your kids alike will love living in the city.

 Are you thinking on relocating soon to one of the aforementioned neighborhoods, be sure to hire a New York moving company to help you pack and transfer your family belongings.